AllgeierSchweiz/azure-openai-lab/README.md

 # A Hands-on Exploration of OpenAI API
 ## Introduction to OpenAI API

-•	Overview of the OpenAI API capabilities and features
+* Overview of the OpenAI API capabilities and features
-•	Setting up API credentials
+* Setting up API credentials
-•	Create a vanilla implementation
+* Create a vanilla implementation

 <!-- GETTING STARTED -->
 ## Open AI Assistant

-•	Generating insights from proprietary data through analyzing and summarizing structured data.
+* Generating insights from proprietary data through analyzing and summarizing structured data.
-•	Data wrangling and machine learning application with Openai assistants.
+* Data wrangling and machine learning application with Openai assistants.
-•	Prompt Engineering for output optimization.

 ## Prompt Engineering

-•	Prompt Engineering for output optimization.
+* Prompt Engineering for output optimization.

 ## Embeddings

-•	Dealing with large volumes of data in machine learning applications.
+* Dealing with large volumes of data in machine learning applications.

 ## Fine Tuning

-•	Adjusting an LLM for use with proprietary data.
+* Adjusting an LLM for use with proprietary data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>